Coronavirus (2019-nCoV) COVID-19 has been all over the news and scared everyone the speed it is moving around the World.

 PANDEMIC is an epidemic that's spread further afield and over multiple countries or continents.

-So really an pandemic is an epidemic that has spread over several countries or even continents, can affecting a vast number of people.
+So really a pandemic is an epidemic that has spread over several countries or even continents, can affect a vast number of people.

 The World Health Organization was created in 1948

 7th cholera pandemic 1961- Now: World’s longest running pandemic

 Caused by a bacterium called Vibrio cholera usually ingested contaminated food or water.